 - Magnifying glass

-Practice Resources for Reflection and Refraction
+Reflection and Refraction Activities for Review

 Any seasoned teacher knows some students will pick up concepts quicker than others.
-What do you have on hand for the dreaded, “I’m done!” call from across the room.
+What do you have on hand for the dreaded, “I’m done!” call from across the room?
 I have two books that I always keep around the classroom while we explore light.
 These books are perfect for kids to pick up and peruse when they have a few minutes.
-The first one is A Ray of Light by Walter Wick, and the second is Light: Shadows, Mirrors, and Rainbows by Natalie Myra Rosinsky.
+The first is A Ray of Light by Walter Wick, and the second is Light: Shadows, Mirrors, and Rainbows by Natalie Myra Rosinsky.
 What I love most about these books is that they take the sometimes complicated concepts of light, and how it acts, and make them relatable.
-I always find my students looking around the room, watching light in action as they read through these beautiful pages.
+I always find my students looking around the room, watching light energy in action as they read through these beautiful pages.
 They learn to observe the world around them and make sense of how it works; what a beautiful sight.

 Whatever way you choose to teach the concepts of light movement to your students, keep it fun, keep it active, and most of all, keep it real.
 Light is all around you; use it!